sveltejs/svelte/site/content/blog/2021-10-01-whats-new-in-svelte-october-2021.md

 **Apps & Sites**
 - [radiofrance](https://www.radiofrance.fr/) just migrated their website to SvelteKit
 - [FLAYKS](https://flayks.com/) is the portfolio site for Félix Péault made with SvelteKit, Sanity, and Anime.js
-- [hirehive](https://www.hirehive.com/) is an candidate and job tracking
+- [hirehive](https://www.hirehive.com/) is a candidate and job tracking site
 - [Microsocial](https://microsocial.xyz/) is an experimental Peer-to-Peer Social Platform
 - [Dylan Ipsum](https://www.dylanlyrics.app/) is a random text generator to replace lorem ipsum with Bob Dylan lyrics
-- [Chip8 Svelte](https://github.com/mikeyhogarth/chip8-svelte) is CHIP-8 emulator frontend, built on top of CHIP8 Typescript
+- [Chip8 Svelte](https://github.com/mikeyhogarth/chip8-svelte) is a CHIP-8 emulator frontend, built on top of CHIP8 Typescript

 **Looking for a Svelte project to work on?
 Interested in helping make Svelte's presence on the web better?** Check out [the list of open issues](https://github.com/svelte-society/sveltesociety-2021/issues) if you'd like to contribute to the Svelte Society rewrite in SvelteKit.